putneydm/david_site_jekyll/src/collections/_design/crux.markdown

 design: [Prototypes, Information Architecture, Visual Design, Typography, Branding, Logo Design]
 roleDev: [Developer]
 developer: [HTML, CSS, JavaScript]
+myRole: Lead UI/UX & visual designer and front-end developer
 project: "Crux was to be a destination site about the Catholic Church, with news, advice and lifestyle features aimed at members in the United States and elsewhere.
 It was a green-field project.
-I served as design lead, front-end developer, visual designer and more, essentailly crafting the brand identity as well as the site itself."
+I served as design lead, front-end developer, visual designer and more, essentially crafting the brand identity as well as the site itself."
 client: "Boston Globe Media Company, circa July-October 2015"
 urllink: https://web.archive.org/web/20160310104001/http://www.cruxnow.com/
 sequence: 3